philips-software/run-windows-docker-container-action/README.md

             ./run-test-script.ps1;
 ```

+## Default environment

+This action tries to stay close to GitHub's Action environment, and
+as such all GitHub defined [default environment variables](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables#default-environment-variables) are passed
+to the container by default.

-On default, the github workspace directory is mapped to the docker volume path
+By default, the github workspace directory is mapped to the docker volume path
 and work path.

 <!-- action-docs-inputs -->
 ## Inputs